Indooroopilly

 Indooroopilly's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Indooroopilly's health outcomes show exceptional results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 67% of Indooroopilly's total population of 10,550 has private health cover, compared to 55.8% in Greater Brisbane and the national average of 55.7%.
+Indooroopilly's health outcomes show exceptional results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 67% of Indooroopilly's total population (10,510 people) have private health cover, compared to 55.8% in Greater Brisbane and the national average of 55.7%.

-Mental health issues and asthma are the most common conditions, affecting 8.2 and 6.6% of residents respectively.
-76.8% of Indooroopilly's residents report being completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
-The area has 13.9% of residents aged 65 and over (2,184 people), lower than Greater Brisbane's 15.2%.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+Mental health issues and asthma are the most common medical conditions, affecting 8.2 and 6.6% of residents respectively.
+Notably, 76.8% of Indooroopilly's residents declare themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The area has 13.8% of residents aged 65 and over (2,161 people), which is lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health